openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 end
 ```

-**Playing an alarm sound for 15 seconds with an openHAB rule if an door contact was opened:**
+## Playing an alarm sound for 15 seconds with an openHAB rule if an door contact was opened:

-1) Do get the ID of your sound, follow the steps in "How To Get ID's"
+1) Do get the ID of your sound, follow the steps in "How To Get IDs"
 2) Write down the text in the square brackets. e.g. ECHO:system_alerts_repetitive01 for the nightstand sound
 3) Create a rule for start playing the sound: